Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 2. Returning Visitor Goals:
 * As a returning visitor I want to access exclusive content on the site provided to me upon enrolment.

+## Features

+1. The site is responsive accross different device sizes.
+2. The site includes numerous buttons.
+One is located on the landing page and is intended to bring the user to the Contact page.
+Another is located on the Lessons page which opens a modal allowing the user to sign in or close the modal.
+A third button is loacted on the
+Contact page allowing the user to submit a form.